meliy-meyada/meliy-meyada/README.md

 - 👋 Hi, I’m meyada saisan.
 - 👀 I’m interested in Javascript & Python.
-- 🌱 Now, I'm committed to developing Project Face & Voice Recognition.
+- 🌱 Now, I have a passion for developing Project Face and Voice Recognition.
 - 📫 How to reach me Email: meyada.saisan@gmail.com